quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Translate

-All English version start after block **"О КУРСЕ / ABOUT THE COURSE"** where blocks duplicated from Russian.
+All English version start after block **"О КУРСЕ / ABOUT THE COURSE"** where they are duplicated from Russian.
 Each lectures folders and pictures have `ru/` & `en/` separate folders to split languages versions.

 ## Intellectual property rights